Ergonomists

 Outlook

-According to the U.S. Department of Labor, employment of occupational health and safety specialists, including ergonomists, is projected to grow 6 percent through 2028, about as fast as the average for all careers.
+According to the U.S. Department of Labor, employment of occupational health and safety specialists, including ergonomists, is projected to grow by 14 percent through 2033, which is much faster than the average for all careers.
 Employment will be good for ergonomists who have advanced degrees and certification.